elliotberdy/screenshot-api/README.md

 #### Scalability Strategies:

-1.  **Horizontal Scaling with Render**: One option is to upgrade to more powerful instance types offered by Render or leveraging Render's support for automatic horizontal scaling based on demand.
+1.  **Horizontal Scaling with Render**: One option is to upgrade to more powerful instance types offered by Render or leverage Render's support for automatic horizontal scaling based on demand.
 This would allow the application to dynamically adjust its capacity to handle changes in traffic volume.
 2.  **Alternative Providers or Serverless Computing**: There are alternative cloud providers that offer higher-performance instances or it could be worth considering adopting a serverless computing solution like AWS Lambda.
 Serverless architectures abstract away infrastructure management, allowing for seamless scaling without the need to provision or manage servers.
 3.  **Containerization with Docker**: Embrace containerization technology such as Docker to package the API and its dependencies into portable, lightweight containers.
 Containerization facilitates consistent deployment across different environments and enables efficient scaling across multiple hosts or instances.

 #### Concurrency Improvement Strategies:

+Render provides a lot of the infrastructure and tools for these strategies.
+However, some of these strategies may require additional implementation, especially if the API is hosted elsewhere or on my own servers.

 1.  **Request Queueing Mechanism**: Implement a request queuing mechanism to manage incoming requests during periods of high traffic.
 Queuing ensures that requests are processed in an orderly fashion, preventing overload and maintaining responsiveness.
 2.  **Concurrency Limit and Load Balancing**: Set a concurrency limit to control the number of concurrent requests that the server can handle.
 Additionally, leverage load balancing techniques to evenly distribute incoming traffic across multiple server instances, optimizing resource utilization and enhancing scalability.
 3.  **Caching Mechanism for Improved Response Times**: Introduce caching mechanisms to alleviate the need for repetitive browser instance launches and page loads.
 By caching frequently accessed data, certain API requests can be fulfilled more quickly, reducing latency and improving overall performance.

-By implementing some or all of these strategies in combination, I could improve the resilience and performance of the API.
+By implementing some or all of these strategies in combination, I could improve the resiliency and performance of the API.

 ### Added API Customization